renchanting/renchanting/readme.md

 ---

-aand a iwc list w/ short explanations.
-Starred ones may get moved to dni in the future!
+aand a iwc list w/ short explanations
 - skizz fans (we have seen his response, this'll be removed/enforced depending on our final opinions)
 - doc fans (we just don't like him tbh)
 - samgladiator fans (uhhh I Forgor) (There's stuff abt him we just. don't have links on hand rn SORRY!!)